tobi-spec/COVID_Statistics_Germany/README.md

 - change minor misscalculations in new infections and new deaths
 - implement input() function to create console commands
 - create more plots :)
-- switche from Beautifulsoup library to scrapy framework for faster scrapy
+- switche from Beautifulsoup library to scrapy framework for faster scrape